Honey Badger Silver (CVE:TUF) Trading Down 3.6%

-Honey Badger Silver Inc. (CVE:TUF – Get Rating)’s share price dropped 3.6% during mid-day trading on Friday .
+Honey Badger Silver Inc. (CVE:TUF – Get Rating)’s stock price fell 3.6% on Friday .
 The company traded as low as C$0.14 and last traded at C$0.14.
-Approximately 54,781 shares were traded during trading, an increase of 66% from the average daily volume of 32,944 shares.
+54,781 shares changed hands during mid-day trading, an increase of 66% from the average session volume of 32,944 shares.
 The stock had previously closed at C$0.14.

 Honey Badger Silver Stock Performance